arcan1s/ahriman/docs/faq.rst

 `arch-repo-manager <https://github.com/Martchus/arch-repo-manager>`__
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Looks actually pretty good, in case if I would find it, I would probably didn't start this project, most of features (like web interface or additional helpers) are already implemented or planned to be.
-However, this project seems to be at early alpha stage (as for Nov 2022), written in C++ (not pro or con) and misses code documentation.
+Looks actually pretty good, in case if I would find it, I would probably didn't start this project; the most of features (like web interface or additional helpers) are already implemented or planned to be.
+However, this project seems to be at early alpha stage (as for Nov 2022), written in C++ (not pro or con) and misses documentation.

 `archrepo2 <https://github.com/lilydjwg/archrepo2>`__
 """""""""""""""""""""""""""""""""""""""""""""""""""""